JoramMillenaar/obsidian-related-notes/README.md

 - Add a search option to search by semantic meaning
 - Look into and fix odd resuls in similarity after updating note embeddings
 - Test windows compatibility
+- Add ignore headers option (for people that have heavily template their headers.
+Then it doesn't really add meaning)
+- Support renaming files

 ### License